dy/sprae/readme.md

 > DOM tree microhydration

 _Sprae_ is open & minimalistic progressive enhancement framework with _preact-signals_ based reactivity.<br/>
-Perfect for small-scale websites, static pages, landings, prototypes or lightweight UI.<br/>
+Perfect for small-scale websites, static pages, landings, prototypes, lightweight UI or as [nextjs / SSR companion](#JSX).<br/>
 A light and fast alternative to _alpine_, _petite-vue_ etc (see [why](#justification)).

 ## Usage